Women's cinema: Finland

-Glory Leppänen was the very first Finnish woman to direct a film.
-1936 feature film Onnenpotku by Leppännen starred Miss Finland Ester Toivonen.
-As of February 2020, it retains the record for the most cinema-goers of any film by a Finnish female director.
+Glory Leppänen was the first Finnish woman to direct a film.
+Her 1936 feature film A Stroke of Luck (Onnenpotku) starred Miss Finland Ester Toivonen.
+As of February 2020, it holds the record for the most cinema-goers of any film directed by a Finnish woman.

-Ansa Ikonen, Kyllikki Forssell and Ritva Arvelo are also among the first four Finnish women film directors.
+Ansa Ikonen, Kyllikki Forssell, and Ritva Arvelo are also among the first Finnish women film directors.
+Ansa Ikonen, made her directorial debut with the 1944 film Nainen on valttia (Woman is the Wild Card).
+Kyllikki Forssell directed her first film, Onnellinen Perhe (Happy Family), in 1953, which was an episode of an anthology titled Shamrock consisting of three short films.
+Ritva Arvelo's directorial debut came in 1961 with Kultainen vasikka (The Golden Calf).

-Regarding notable 21st century films, many new talents are to be found.
-Experimental feature film about film actress Marilyn Monroe, titled M (2018), by director Anna Eriksson was screened at the Venice International Film Festival.
+In the 21st century, new talents have emerged in Finnish cinema.
+The experimental feature film M (2018), directed by Anna Eriksson and centered on actress Marilyn Monroe, was screened at the Venice International Film Festival.
+Her follow-up, the dystopian film shot in French about the dying Madame Europe and her Chinese man-machine, W, premiered at the 2022 Locarno Film Festival.

-Tove (2020) by director Zaida Bergroth about bisexual Moomins writer and illustrator Tove Jansson was released to critical acclaim and was a Finnish 2021 Oscar entry.
+Tove (2020), directed by Zaida Bergroth, tells the story of bisexual Moomins creator Tove Jansson.
+The film received critical acclaim and was Finland's entry for the 2021 Oscars.

-Apocalyptic drama Quarantine (2021) by Finnish film director Diana Ringo was a 2022 Golden Globes entry from Finland and Russia.
+The apocalyptic drama Quarantine (2021), directed by Diana Ringo, was Finland and Russia's entry for the 2022 Golden Globes.
+Her next film, an adaptation of George Orwell's 1984, was released in 2023.

-Hanna Bergholm's body horror film Hatching and coming-of-age film Girl Picture by Alli Haapasalo both premiered at the 2022 Sundance Film Festival.
+Hanna Bergholm's body horror film Hatching and the coming-of-age film Girl Picture (2022), directed by Alli Haapasalo, both premiered at the 2022 Sundance Film Festival.

-Other notable directors include Johanna Vuoksenmaa, Pamela Tola, Auli Mantila and Taru Mäkelä.
+Women directors active since 2000 include Johanna Vuoksenmaa, Pamela Tola, Auli Mantila, Taru Mäkelä, Selma Vilhunen and Tiina Lymi.
+Johanna Vuoksenmaa is known for her films 21 Ways to Ruin a Marriage (2013), Upswing (2020), and Adult Camp (2012), as well as the television series Kumman kaa.
+Pamela Tola, both a director and actress, has directed works such as Swingers (2018) and Ladies of Steel (2020).
+Auli Mantila, recognized for her work as a director and screenwriter, is best known for her film Geography of Fear (2001) and various television dramas.
+Taru Mäkelä has directed films including August Fools (2013) and The Storage (2011).

 France

-France is the birthplace of cinema that contributed both the artistic expression and the technical film-production process itself.
-The country has a strong tradition of female filmmaking with many new groundbreaking women directors debuting in each decade.
-There are three pioneering female filmmakers who left their heritage and recorded their history in the beginning, middle, and the end.
+France, cinema's birthplace, fostered both its technical and artistic development, notably through a strong tradition of female directors, with three pioneers, representing cinema's beginning, middle, and end, leaving a lasting heritage.

 Female director, Alice Guy was existent during the birth of cinema.
-Germain Dulac was around Avant-Garde cinema during the 1920s.
+Germaine Dulac was around Avant-Garde cinema during the 1920s.
 Lastly, Agnés Varda (1954) came along the movement of the New Wave.

 Among the best known French women film makers are Agnès Varda, Claire Denis, Alice Guy-Blaché, Germaine Dulac, Jacqueline Audry, Catherine Breillat, Nelly Kaplan and Diane Kurys.
 Others include Julia Ducournau, Céline Sciamma, Mia Hansen-Løve, Mati Diop, Pascale Ferran, Agnès Jaoui, Noémie Lvovsky, Tonie Marshall, Coline Serreau, Danièle Huillet and Danièle Thompson.